nathanssantos/flappy-bird-javascript/README.md

 ## To do

 * Game menu
-* Game over modal with the player's points and a restart function
+* "Game Over" modal with the player's score and a restart function
 * Difficulty menu with barriers gap and speed selection